 Teme Valley Youth Project

-During the winter of 2020, we worked with a group of 15-24-year-olds who live in the Teme Valley area.
+During 2020 we worked with a group of 15-24-year-olds who live in the Teme Valley area.
 Together, we created two films exploring what it's like to be a young person living in a rural area.

 interface explores a friendship that begins online with only a few necessary words shared and moves slowly towards friendship and the chance to meet face to face.

 Projects like this, that reach out into the heartlands of Herefordshire, offering young people meaningful creative experiences, lie at the core of Rural Media's charitable work and never has it been more important to listen and offer a platform for voices to be heard.
-Both films will be toured to rurally isolated schools, colleges and youth groups.
+Both films will be shared widely with young people and stakeholders and toured to rurally isolated schools, colleges and youth groups.
 A conversation will be started where we'll listen and share thoughts and response.

 Funded by Hereford Community Foundation.